Atifhasnain/GoOnline-Master/exampleSite/content/english/contact.md

 ---
 title: "Drop Us A Note"
-content: "We will get back to you within 24 hours"
+description: "We will get back to you within 24 hours"
 bg_image: "images/feature-bg.jpg"
 layout: "contact"
 draft: false